tulasidamarla/tdd/README.md

 Mocking concepts
 ----------------
 There are few scenarios like transformation of objects need dependencies.
 But, more often Method-Under-Test leverage dependencies from other layers of the system or external system.
 Testing these methods with dependencies in place can become complicated and unpredictable.
 For ex, a service class often depends on dao class.
-Testing the service class create few challengs like below.
+Testing the service class create few challengs like below.<br>
-1)Live database connection needed. --> If connection is not available while the testing is focusing on service class then testing become stalled based on component not relavant to the true Class-Under-Test.
+1)Live database connection needed. --> If connection is not available while the testing is focusing on service class then testing become stalled based on component not relavant to the true Class-Under-Test.<br>
 2)Multiple testers developing simultaneously --> Multiple developers may be testing the dao layer simultaneously and this may result in conflicts.
-This may also be faced when working with external systems.
+This may also be faced when working with external systems.<br>
 3)Incomplete dependency implementation --> The dependent component interface is available but the component's implementation is not yet done.

 Mocking framework gives control.
 This will allows to replace the dependencies on implementation classes with a mocked implementation during the test execution.
 They help solve the problems of database dependency, external dependencies etc.

 Mocking options
 ---------------
 1)One way to implement mocking is to create a mocked implementation of the interface or extension of the dependency.
-This approach is tedious because it requires a bit of coding to account for the many different conditions that needs to be tested and create obscure tests because many of the details related to test conditions are in a seperate class.
+This approach is tedious because it requires a bit of coding to account for the many different conditions that needs to be tested and create obscure tests because many of the details related to test conditions are in a seperate class.<br>
 2)Another way to leverage a mocking framework like Mockito, which provides a mocked implementation without creating a dedicated class.
 The api's use dynamic proxies or similar feature to provide each generic implementation of the dependent interface or extension of the dependent class.

 Note: Some of the famous mocking frameworks for java include Mockito, EasyMock, JMock.
 Additionally frameworks like spring contains their own sets of mocking capabilities that can be used independently or inconjuction with these frameworks.

 Mockito Overview
 ----------------
 Mockito provides capabilities that help support the four stages of unit testing cycle.
-This mostly focuses on first three stages i.e. setup, execution and verification.
+This mostly focuses on first three stages i.e. setup, execution and verification.<br>
 1)During setup phase use the framework to create mocks and declare how the dependencies should behave when called during execution in the Method-Under-Test.
 For ex,

 	//creating the mock
 	OrderDao mockOrderDao = Mockito.mock(OrderDao.class);
 	//stubbing method
 	Mockito.when(mockOrderDao.findById(idValue)).thenReturn(orderFixture);

 2)During execution the mocks go into a method that responds to request made by the Method-Under-Test.
-The mocks will react to specific set of parameters to control the behavior of interfaction and any result returned.
+The mocks will react to specific set of parameters to control the behavior of interfaction and any result returned.<br>
 3)During verification the framework provides capabilities to ensure mocks will be interacted in the manner test is intended.
 The most core operations centered around the mockito class and set of static methods it provides.

 	Mockito.verify(mockOrderDao).findById(idValue)

 Creating Mock instances
 -----------------------
 Creating mock objects using the static method mock is good, but when used repeatedly it creates more redundant code.
-There alternative appoaches available.
+There alternative appoaches available.<br>
 1)First option is to create this as class level variable and initialize it in the setup method.
 For ex,

 	class OrderServiceTest{